mahmudulhasan5050/sports_client_lang/README.md

 - **Admin Dashboard**: Manage bookings, process refunds, and monitor court availability and calendar view.
 - **Responsive UI**: Fully optimized for mobile and desktop.
+- **Language**: Users can book time in Finnish and English languages.

 ## Tech Stack